Quezler/glutenfree/mods/glutenfree-se-tinted-pyramids/README.md

 However, in multiplayer it might be valuable to know which pyramids have already been looted.
 (looted pyramids revert back to the default color, also: this mod can always be safely removed)

+===

+ps, this will generate each of the "basement" surfaces, thus adding a chunk of biters to each discovered temple regardless.